 - the enrollment deposit has been made, and

 - they are registered for Fall classes

-In order to meet significant student demand for services and use resources most effectively, the PLU Counseling Center utilizes a brief, short-term therapy model for individual counseling.
+In order to meet significant student demand for services and use resources most effectively, PLU Counseling Services utilizes a brief, short-term therapy model for individual counseling.
 This model is focused on helping students to resolve or effectively manage a specific problem or challenge, or to make a particular desired change.
 Therapy is typically solution-oriented, and sessions are geared towards direct and active intervention to help students achieve specific goals.

 Initial appointments are in-person, and are scheduled as soon as available.
 Working together, the counselor and student determine the number, type (in-person or virtual), and frequency of sessions that are appropriate based on the nature of the student’s concerns, as well as available resources.
 PLU students may have the opportunity to meet with a counselor for up to 6-8 sessions after their Initial Treatment Planning Session.
 The possible limits to service are explained within the context of a discussion about each student’s presenting concerns.
 For most students, sessions usually are scheduled every 2-3 weeks.
 Students may have access to additional services, including workshops, depending on fit and availability, the nature of their concerns, and expectations for treatment.

-Initial Treatment Planning Session
+Initial Treatment Planning Session (First Appointment)